datazoompuc/datazoom.social/README.md

 ## Basic Identification

-The household identifier combines the variables:
+The household identifier – stored as `id_dom` – combines the variables:

 - `UF` – State;